iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 ### The Illusion of Secrecy vs Open Protocol

 The common assumption is that a secret encryption algorithm adds an extra layer of security by making it more challenging for attackers to decipher sensitive information.
-However, this belief is built on the misconception that secrecy equates to strength
+However, this belief is built on the misconception that secrecy equates to strength.

 Testing Strength Through Transparency: